SimpleDataLabsInc/prophecy-docs/docs/release_notes/2024/march2024.md

 #### Automatic Code Regeneration for Jobs

-With Prophecy 3.3.0, we facilitated automatic code regeneration whenever a user makes changes that could potentially impact the generated code for other Pipelines.
+In Prophecy 3.3.0, we introduced automatic code regeneration whenever users make changes that could potentially impact the generated code for other Pipelines.
-With this release, we have extended the same support to all Jobs too.
-So now, whenever user changes anything in Pipeline like Renaming, or any dependency is changed at Pipeline Level, the corresponding Jobs are auto-regenerated.
+With this release, we’ve extended the same support to all jobs as well.
+Now, whenever users modify anything in a Pipeline such as renaming or changing dependencies at the Pipeline level the corresponding jobs are automatically regenerated.

-#### Support External Release tags
+#### Support for External Release Tags

-Prophecy now supports deploying externally created release tags through our UI.
-Moreover, users can pull in any release tag created directly in their Git provider, and use them as dependency in Prophecy Projects.
+Prophecy now allows deploying externally created release tags through our user interface.
+Users can pull in any release tag directly from their Git provider, deploy it or use it as a dependency in Prophecy projects.

-#### Low code SQL enhancements
+#### Enhancements in Low-Code SQL

-We keep adding more Gems and features to our low code SQL offering to bring it to parity with DBT features and other SQL warehouse features.
-With this release we have added support for DBT Snapshots.
-Users can now create Snapshots through Prophecy, and also use them as sources in their Models.
-For snowflake users, we have added support for Snowflake pivot and unpivot Gems too.
+We continuously enhance our low-code SQL offering to match DBT features and other SQL warehouse capabilities.
+In this release, we’ve added support for DBT snapshots.
+Users can create snapshots through Prophecy and use them as sources in their models.
+Additionally, for Snowflake users, we’ve included support for Snowflake pivot and unpivot gems.